 4. Avoid fried foods and foods that are hard to digest.

 5. Drink plenty of water.
-This will not only ease the digestion but also helps to reduce the formation of highly thick mucus.
+This will not only ease the digestion, it will also help reduce the formation of highly thick mucus.

 6. Keep your surroundings free of dust.
 Do not forget to cover your mouth and nose while cleaning.
 If you are allergic to dust, you will have to face an asthma attack every time you clean the house.
 It is recommended to use a vacuum cleaner to dust your house rather than sweeping with a broom.

 7. Keep the air-conditioner filters free of dust.

 8. Never use perfumes, cleaning sprays, or air fresheners as the mist from these sprays poses serious risk of bronchial asthma.